technbuzz/100-days-of-code/log.md

 **Thoughts** Today I learnt why the tr don't accept the padding.
 That how they are designed.
 It has some problem in the layout as they are made for the tabular data.
 I also found a somewhat controlled way of dealing how table deals the content inside its cell by using table fixed layout.

 **Link(s) to work** Worked Locally

+---

+### Day 16: March 19, 2017 - Sunday

+**Today's Progress**: Working on JavaScript Objects, Variables

+**Thoughts** Inhritence is one object got access to the properties and methods of other object (set of pair values).
+However the way Javascript implement it is different which is called prototypical inheritense.
+Construction function is a normal function that is used to create an object.
+Primitive value is a type of data that represent a single value, a number or string or in other words everything that is not an object.
+Whenever we pass a primitive value to a function, a copy of a variable is created.
+Both of these variables point to different location in the memory.
+When we pass the object to a function they are passed by a reference both inside and outside the function, object refer to the same location in the memory.
+Scope is where in code you have access to particular function or variable.

+**Link(s) to work** Worked Locally